ngaionice/trovia/README.md

     - tradability
 - strings/language files (English only currently)

 The extracted data can be exported as JSON objects.
+Exported data can be re-imported into the application as a base for later extractions to compare against.

 ## Future (possible) additional functionality

 - reading mastery values for Collections
-- allow re-import of exported data to track changes between parses

 ## Known issues

-- if an inappropriate parsing type is selected, the parsing may get stuck.
-This can be 'fixed' by going to the export/logs screen and back.
-Will be fixed in a future version.
+- If the folder structure required by the extractor is not satisfied, the extractor fails to extract any data even if the data itself is intact.
+Will fix in a future version.
-- if there is too much text in the logs area, screen tearing will very likely occur.
-This is likely an issue with using TextArea as the method to display logs.
-Will switch to ListView in a future version.

 ## Notes